6-Week Online Program

 Is this course self-paced?

-Learning materials are self-paced and can be completed on your own time throughout each week.
-Weekly Live sessions are scheduled for set times and will be recorded.
+Yes.
+All materials and recordings are self-paced and can be completed on your own time throughout each week.

-Can i bring a group of educators to the course?
+Can I enroll a group of educators to the course?

 Where does the course take place?